philrmass/style-explorer/docs/tasks.md

 ## Style Explorer Tasks

 ### To Do
+* Add color conversions hex to rgb & hsv
+* Add color tests
+* Add currentColor reducer tests
+* Set color in color bar and picker from props
+* Add source form as a controlled component
+* Load a local image
+* Add click/drag events to color picker
+* Set HSV values from click and drag
+* Update data reference

 #### Components
-- Display current color in color bar and picker
-- Add source form as a controlled component
-- Load a local image
 * Read pixel values from source
 * Display image in source component
 * Load a url image